wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-app-performance-test.md

 That way, you can better assess whether your app is ready for release.
 Feel more confident that your app can handle the traffic during peak use or at your next marketing push.

-During public preview, you can performance test your app for free in the Azure Portal.
+During public preview, you can performance test your app for free in the Azure Portal Preview.
 These tests simulate user load on your app over a specific time period and measure your app's response.
 For example, your test results show how fast your app responds to a specific number of users.
 They also show how many requests failed, which might indicate problems with your app.